-To validate the result of candidate ranking using SF-LOPCOW method, we follow a comparison with the outcome based on other methods as demonstrated in the extant literature (e.g., Pramanik et al., 2021).
-Validation of the MCDM results is an essential requirement as the outcome is influenced by any changes in the underlying conditions (Pamucar et al., 2021).
-To this end, we carry out the
+To validate the result of candidate ranking using SF-LOPCOW method, we follow a comparison with the outcome based on other methods as demonstrated in the extant literature [64].
+Validation of the MCDM results is an essential requirement as the outcome is influenced by any changes in the underlying conditions [65].
+To this end, we carry out the candidate ranking using the